ContainerSolutions/learning-mesos-with-minimesos-workshop/README.md

 Feel free to experiment during this exercise, destroy your cluster and make changes to the `minimesosFile`.

 ### Marathon (15 minutes)
-* Destroy any existing minimesos cluster.
-* Now `cd <gitreporoot>/nginx` and create a new cluster based on the miniMesosfile in that directory, by running `minimesos up`
+* Destroy any existing minimesos cluster and recreate it by running `minimesos up`
 * Evaluate the export's again.
 * Go to the Marathon endpoint, printed out two steps ago.
   * Click 'Create'.
 Click the 'Docker container settings' and fill in `nginx` as the Docker image.
 Now click '+Create'.